voxpupuli/puppet-php/README.md

 ### Defining php.ini settings

-Settings can be defined on php::{fpm, cli, apache} classes or as parameter to an extension.
+Settings can be defined on php::{fpm, cli} classes or as parameter to an extension.
 The recommended way is to use hiera to set these:

 ```yaml